Filing Exceptions to the Magistrate’s Report

 Exceptions must be filed no later than the exceptions date stated in the magistrate’s recommendations or the proposed order, which is either ten days from the date the recommendations are placed on the record or are served pursuant to Maryland Rule 9-208(e).
 If exceptions are not timely filed, an order will be signed based upon the recommendations.

 Exceptions must be in writing and the asserted error stated with particularity.
 Any error not stated in the exceptions will be considered waived unless the court finds that justice requires otherwise.
 The exceptions are filed with the clerk’s office, and you must mail or personally deliver a copy of the exceptions to the opposing party or their attorney, if they are represented.

 Obtaining a Transcript

 To order a transcript, you will need the case number, date(s) of the proceeding you want transcribed and courtroom number.
 Complete and submit the appropriate order form as directed below.
 The form is attached and is available online or from a court reporter.
-If you need to speak to a court reporter, please see the contact information below.
+If you need to speak to the court reporter coordinator, please see the contact information below.

 Paying for Your Transcript

-A court reporter will provide an estimate in advance, but will not know the final cost until the transcript is completed.
+The court reporter coordinator will provide an estimate in advance, but will not know the final cost until the transcript is completed.
 Payment in full based on the estimate is due upon placing an order.
 Any additional costs beyond the initial payment shall be paid prior to delivery of the transcript.
 Any overages will be refunded upon delivery of the transcript.